KolmogorovLab/Wakhan/README.md

 ## Required parameters

-* `--target-bam` path to one or multiple target bam files (must be indexed)
+* `--target-bam` path to target bam files (must be indexed)

 * `--out-dir-plots` path to output coverage plots

 * `--genome-name` genome cellline/sample name to be displayed on plots

-* `--phased-vcf` phased VCF file for the corresponding haplotagged BAM
+* `--normal-phased-vcf` normal phased VCF file to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use `--tumor-vcf` instead)

 ## Optional parameters

+* `--tumor-vcf` VCF file to plot snps frequencies, ratios and LOH regions also this is necessary in tumor-only mode

 * `--phaseblock-flipping-enable` enabling phaseblock flipping in coverage plots

 * `--smoothing-enable` enabling smoothing in coverage plots

 * `--phaseblocks-enable` enabling phaseblocks display in coverage plots

-* `--het-phased-snps-freq-enable` enabling heterozygous phased snps frequencies in coverage plots

 * `--breakpoints-enable` enabling breakpoints in coverage plots

-* `--phased-vcf-snps-freqs` phased VCF file to plot snps frequencies coverages along BAM coverage

 * `--contigs` List of contigs (chromosomes, default:chr1-22) to be included in the plots [e.g., chr1-22,X,Y]

+* `--without-phasing` enable it if CNA analysis is being performed without phasing